-This leaflet has been written for patients who have undergone Urology Surgery and have been discharged home with a urinary catheter in place.
+This leaflet has been written for patients who have been discharged home with a urinary catheter and will have the catheter removed at home.

 What is Urology Hospital at Home?

 Urology Hospital at Home is a nurse led service carried out in the community by a team of three senior urology sisters.